gb-mobile/pokecrystal-mobile-fra/README.md

 ## TO-DO

 - Translate any of mobile features.
-(Anything English under /mobile/).
+(Anything English under /mobile/ and maps/DayCare.asm).
 - Also refer to the English build for 'Text_BattleReceptionistIntro:', 'Text_TradeReceptionistIntro:' and 'Text_TimeCapsuleReceptionistIntro:' for proper mobile translations of the PokeCOM Club reception dialogue.
 - Fix the known issues.